cathymf/dentalvr/report2.md

 Similar to previous scene.

 ### 3. Technical highlights
-Some of the technical highlights were:\s
+Some of the technical highlights were:

 - Manipulation of the OVR player controller, such as, the placement of the player, ability to move the player around the scene, restrict the player movement to certain areas.
 - Building the environment including the skybox.